 Communities established on slabs versus surrounding communities

 Even made of natural materials and with enhanced roughness, artificial hard substrata are known to constitute poor surrogates of natural habitats that support assemblages different to those found on natural shores (Cacabelos et al., 2016).
 In particular, the experimental slabs used here offered less refuges for fucoid germlings to escape grazing than the surrounding natural boulder reef.
 At the end of the 10-year survey, communities established on slabs were dominated by limpets and differed from the surrounding communities dominated by fucoid algae at both tidal levels.
 The last year of the survey, the Patella sp. density was higher on slabs at mid-tidal level (about 40 ind m-2) than in the surrounding Fucus vesiculosus community (averaging 28 ind m-2 over the whole 10-year period, unpublished data) and much higher on slabs at mid-low tidal level (about 93 ind m-2) than in the F. serratus surrounding community (averaging 8 ind m-2, unpublished data).
 Limpets have long been shown to control Fucoid recruitment (Jones, 1946), and their important community regulating role as grazer has been widely documented on European rocky shores (Coleman et al., 2006).
 This community regulating role involves a complex series of interactions and depends on local environmental conditions.
 The threshold density beyond which limpets prevent the establishment of Fucus sp. might have been surpassed here on the experimental slabs (Jonsson et al., 2006).
 Further settlement of Fucus might thus depend upon a decrease in the limpet population as the adult limpets die off, and long-term cyclical changes of dominance between these two organisms, as documented in the Lough Hyne Marine Reserve of Ireland (Little et al., 2017), could occur.
 However, the peculiar environmental conditions experienced on artificial substratum potentially influence the structure of the colonising populations.
 For example, recent studies in the Irish Sea showed that dislodgement of Fucus vesiculosus was higher and that limpets were larger on artificial structures than on natural shores (Earp et al., 2023; Farrugia Drakard et al., 2021).
-Such effects could allow the limpet dominance to persist on the experimental slabs.
+Such effects could allow the limpet dominance to persist on the experimental slabs within an established community exhibiting low diversity and low metabolic activity.
 Given the relatively long life-span of Fucus (about 3 years) and Patella (up to 15 years), very long-term (i.e. multi-decades) data series are required to test for cyclical changes of dominance.
-The persistence of limpet dominated communities or the alternance of limpet and fucoid dominated communities on the experimental slabs should then be checked by going on the survey for a further decade.
+The persistence of limpet dominated communities or the alternance of limpet and fucoid dominated communities on the experimental slabs should be checked by going on the survey for a further decade.
+Findings would then be of interest considering those slabs as surrogates of artificial structures which are proliferating worldwide.

 Acknowledgements

 Thanks are due to Gabin Droual and Erwann Legrand for their help in setting up the heavy slabs on the shore and to Olivier Bohner for his assistance in data field acquisition.
+The authors thank John Griffin for his constructive comments that contribute to the improvement of the paper.

+Funding

 This work benefited from the support of the Brittany Regional Council and the French National Research Agency through the Investments for the Future program IDEALG ANR-10-BTBR.

 Conflict of interest disclosure

 The authors declare that they comply with the PCI rule of having no financial conflicts of interest in relation to the content of the article.

+Data accessibility

+Data are available on line (https://doi.org/10.5281/zenodo.10401814).

 References